-The #YouGotThis campaign took another step forward by working with local Devon musical artist Kym Simon to develop a song in support of the campaign.
+#YouGotThis got its own song by local Devon musical artist Kym Simon to develop a song in support of the campaign.
 The lyrics aim to remind people that they are not alone.

 Listen to You Got This by Kym Simon here.